DevangThakkar/katacoda-scenarios/cloudconductor/creating_CC_modules/intro.md

-Welcome to Part 1 of the Pipeline Creation with CloudConductor Tutorial!
-This tutorial will give you a hands-on experience with dockerizing your code.
+Welcome to Part 2 of the Developing for CloudConductor Tutorial!
+This tutorial will give you a hands-on experience with creating a CloudConductor module.